Milk Paint Frequently asked questions

 Is wax a durable finish?

 Yes, it’s a very durable finish.
 If it’s marred, just lightly sand and add another coat of wax.
 Refinishing the entire piece is not required.
-I have it on my kitchen table and it has held up beautifully to two young boys!

 Can I use the Furniture Wax, Antiquing Wax or White Wax over other paints?
 Or can I use another brand of wax over MMS Milk Paint?